yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: En particulier, on peut le décrire avec des axiomes et des règles mathématiques.
 fr: Alors qu'il est possible que ce ne soit pas le cas de notre Univers.
 fr: Mais nous reviendront là-dessus plus tard.
-en: I construct this world using only some simples rules.
+en: I construct this world using only simples rules.
 en: I decide that _real_ rules of this world will be the one we believe are _true_ for our world.
 en: Note the difference.
 en: For their world, everything we _believe_ today is _true_ for them.